Many appliance companies promote using a downdraft vent for your range, especially if you plan to place a range in your kitchen island.

-You should not vent a range for a variety of reasons.
-This option did not exist until recently.
-A range and downdraft could not fit because the duct attachment box of the vent was too big to accommodate both.
-Best, however, just re-engineered their Cattura downdraft eliminating much of the larger venting.
+Previously, a range and downdraft could not fit because a vent duct attachment box was too big to accommodate both.
+Best, however, re-engineered their Cattura downdraft, eliminating much of the larger venting.

-The FlexBlower system installs in front of the downdraft like a traditional downdraft or you can install under the floor in a side or rear cabinet.
-This allows you to incorporate ovens into your design or to open up cabinet space under your cooking surface.
+The FlexBlower system for the Cattura is installed in front of the downdraft, or you can install it under the floor in a side or rear cabinet.
+This allows you to incorporate ovens into your design or open cabinet space under your cooking surface.

-Front Exhaust - The blower, which is attached, can rotate for left, right, or downward.
+Front Exhaust with Blower Attached: The blower can rotate left, right, or downward.

-Side Exhaust - This has in-cabinet blower placement, left or right side... you can see how most of the ducting is on the side in this installation.
+Side Exhaust in Cabinet: This has in-cabinet blower placement.
+You can see how most of the ducting is on the side in this installation.

-Rear Exhaust - Remote transition behind downdraft blower installed above or below the floor line.
+Rear Exhaust: Remote transition behind the downdraft blower installed above or below the floor line.